kumkumshh/static-food-website/README.md

 # static-food-website
- created a static food website design using html and css only
+ Created a static food website design using html and css only.